lppedd/di-wise-neo/README.md

 the currently active container.
 The _injection context_ is available in these situations:

-- inside the `constructor` of a class instantiated by the DI container
+- Inside the `constructor` of a class instantiated by the DI container.
-- in property initializers of such classes
+- In property initializers of such classes.
-- within factory functions used by `FactoryProvider`
+- Within factory functions used by `FactoryProvider`.
+- Within functions passed to `Injector.runInContext`.

 ### `inject<T>(Token): T`